kieranabrennan/blehrm/README.md

 ## Features

-- Stream interbeat interval (time between heart beats), and raw ECG and accelerometer for supported devices
+- Stream interbeat interval (time between heart beats), and raw ECG and accelerometer
 - A simple interface to easily extend to other BLE HR monitors
 - Discover supported BLE HR monitors nearby